 The type of content is varied as well.
 “We have the brand standard content with our logo and colors in the lobby steered towards customers.
 The rest is all internal, so each topic has its own design to help the audience quickly discern what the message is about.”
 Martin adds, “We’re really big on safety tips, HR or Benefits information, and recognizing employees for their service or those who go beyond the expectations for our customers.
 We call it “The Dayton Difference.”
 We are a family owned company and we are more than willing to share specific information with our employees.
 For things like employee announcements, birthdays, Service % and daily revenue we just had to set them up initially through our operations system, which feeds to a web page that is then displayed on AxisTV.
 The web page message feature takes the burden off us – this could be a LOT of work for only two people but we can easily manage.
 In fact, Ashley does most of it now on her own.
 She updates the schedule Mondays, Wednesdays and Fridays, spending maybe ten hours a week on this.
 It’s all scheduled in advance.”

-Another positive feature for Martin is the capability to use video and Flash.
+Another positive feature for Martin is the capability to use video.
 “We have the capability to create in-house videos,” she tells us, “with a green screen and professional equipment, so we can do quick interviews, like a 30-second spot addressing the drivers about upcoming DOT inspections.
 Having the video component really gives more weight to the message.”
 It seems to be working – each year, Dayton Freight distributes an employee satisfaction survey, and has seen the digital signage system get more positive comments with each survey.
 “People are happy with the way we communicate with them.
 Also, safety is an important factor for a company like ours, since we started displaying safety tips and reminders our employees no longer have to hear things only from their supervisors, but they can also see it first hand.
 This in return has helped improve our CSA scores and people are more aware of proper safety technics and their surroundings.”

 So, digital signage seems like the way to go for a company with multiple locations throughout 11 states in the Midwest like Dayton Freight?
 “Absolutely.
 Compared to posters, we now communicate real-time with appealing displays and interaction.
 And the constant updates are also a great thing.”
 One recent update for Dayton Freight was the upgrade to AxisTV version 8 with a brand new interface.
 “It was already pretty easy to operate – the AxisTV user interface is very user-friendly, and version eight is an amazing upgrade.
 The new interface simplifies things – the way the commands and menus are grouped in tabs at the top, and are also icon-based, which allows you to go even faster.”